Nikki Clan

 Nikki Clan is a Mexican pop rock band from Nogales, Sonora and Mexicali, Baja California.
-It consists of Alberto Espinoza, José Antonio Dabdoub, Ángel Vázquez, and José Carlos Fausto Monroy.
+It consists of Yadira Gianola, Alberto Espinosa, José Antonio Dabdoub, Ángel Yanez.
 It was created in 2005 by known producer Abelardo Vázquez (also producer of Reik), and released its first album in 2006.
 The self-titled album, Nikki Clan, is part of a five-album contract with Sony BMG.
 "Mirame" (Look at me) was released as the first single with tremendous success.

 Its name is in honor of Nikki Sixx, an idol for Gianola.

 Nikki Clan disbanded in 2010, following Gianola's first pregnancy, but they reunited in 2022 as part of the 2000s Pop Tour.